 - C. Include photos or drawings of the four required cakes in addition to photos of you working on your project in the record photo page. - D. One two-layered 8", 9", or 10" cake or cake form using a minimum of: one flat surface flower, one flower made on a flat flower nail, one border and one side trim learned in this unit.
-No Fondant. - E. Side trim is required. - F. Bottom Base Border is required.
+No Fondant, gum paste, or marzipan. - E. Side trim is required. - F. Bottom Base Border is required.